nscheu/app-planner/PULL_REQUEST_TEMPLATE/r_prod_req_temp.md

-Master Branch Pull Request Template
+Release Prod Branch Pull Request Template

 Don't merge to master if you're not a master merger!